geludwig/DraegerDatagrabberDiagram/README.md

 # DraegerDreamguard

 Dreamguard was a product released by Draeger to monitor the respiration of infants.
 The product was discontinued on 31.12.2021.
 This phython scripts was written for the prototype version, which was used for a PhD thesis.
+The script compares the data from the Dreamguard sensor with the EKG data, sets the correct timeline and offsets and displays it via an interactive diagram.

 ## How to install
 1) Download Python from https://www.python.org/downloads/